 What else can help?

 I’ve mentioned the medications that can help.
 Considering adding extra B vitamins and folic acid to your diet has also been suggested.
-Some complementary therapies may also be of benefit such as massage, acupuncture and relaxation techniques.
+Some complimentary therapies may also be of benefit such as massage, acupuncture and relaxation techniques.

 How is peripheral neuropathy measured?